Multilingual Dysarthric Speech Assessment Using Universal Phone Recognition and Language-Specific Phonemic Contrast Modeling: Related Work

 \subsection{Phoneme Production Assessment}

 While dysarthria affects multiple dimensions of speech, including articulation, prosody, and voice quality \cite{darley1969differential}, phoneme pronunciation has played a central role in the assessment of dysarthric speech \cite{kent1989toward, xue2023assessing}.
-Accordingly, phonetic transcription using the International Phonetic Alphabet (IPA) is employed in clinical settings \cite{ball2021transcribing}.
+In fact, phonetic transcription using the International Phonetic Alphabet (IPA) is often employed in clinical settings \cite{ball2021transcribing}.

-In clinical speech science, the Percentage of Correct Consonants (PCC) is a widely used as a objective measure of speech intelligibility, quantifying the proportion of correctly pronounced consonants relative to expected number of consonants \cite{shriberg1997percentage, sell2020percent, yeo2021automatic}.
-In addition to transcription-based measures, acoustic indicators have been used to assess intelligibility in dysarthric speech, such as Vowel Space Area and the F2-ratio, which reflect vowel centralization \cite{kim2011vowel, lansford2014vowel, lee2017acoustic}, as well as Cepstral Peak Prominence (CPP), an acoustic indicator of impaired laryngeal function \cite{maffei2023acoustic, murton2023validation}.
+In clinical speech science, the Percentage of Correct Consonants (PCC) is a widely used as a objective measure of speech intelligibility, quantifying the proportion of correctly pronounced consonants relative to expected number of consonants \cite{shriberg1997percentage, sell2020percent}.
+In addition to transcription-based measures, acoustic indicators have been used to assess intelligibility in dysarthric speech, such as Vowel Space Area and the F2-ratio, which reflect vowel centralization \cite{kim2011vowel, lansford2014vowel}, as well as Cepstral Peak Prominence (CPP), an acoustic indicator of impaired laryngeal function \cite{maffei2023acoustic, murton2023validation}.

 A conventional computational approach to phoneme production assessment is Goodness of Pronunciation (GoP) \cite{witt2000phone}, which estimates phone-level accuracy using acoustic likelihoods from models trained on healthy speech.
 However, GoP relies on language-specific acoustic models and phone-level alignment, limiting scalability to multilingual settings.
 Although SSL models have reduced dependence on language-specific acoustic models \cite{yeo2023speech}, they still require time-aligned phone annotations, which are difficult to obtain for dysarthric speech.
-Automatic speech recognizers (ASR) have also been used, with Word Error Rate (WER) serving as a proxy for segmental intelligibility \cite{gutz2023feedback}.
+Automatic speech recognizers (ASR) have also been used, with Word Error Rate (WER) serving as a proxy for segmental intelligibility \cite{XUE202323}.
 However, ASR outputs are word-based, limiting their clinical interpretability (\Cref{fig:fig1}).